Grammarly is world’s most well-known grammar and plagiarism checking system for good reason.

 That’s what we’re going to find out in this definitive guide to Grammarly Chrome!

-Before we dive into the pros and cons of Grammarly’s Chrome extension, let’s touch briefly on what Grammarly is and how it works.
+Before we dive into the pros and cons of Grammarly’s Chrome web browser extension, let’s touch briefly on what Grammarly is and how it works.

-Grammarly is a full-service grammar and plagiarism checker with a number of premium services to choose from.
+Grammarly is a full-service grammar checker with a number of premium services to choose from.

 On top of its Chrome extension, it features a website that can access the entire wealth of its services, a desktop application, a Microsoft Word add-on, and a Google Docs service currently in Beta testing.